 You can install software and configure the desktop.
 Common changes include installing software, adding desktop shortcuts, changing the time zone, and setting the default browser and/or landing page.

 You must have Windows Administrative permissions in order to make changes.
-Contact email@example.com to grant permissions.
+Contact email@example.com to set this up.

 When you have completed configuring the desktop, you may create a base image and deploy it to the production servers.

-To create a base image, locate the TEST server and select Create image in the ACTIONS menu.
+To create a base image, locate the relevant TEST server and select Create Image in the ACTIONS menu.

 A confirmation dialog displays.
-Depending on the image size, this process can take up to 2 hours.
+Image creation typically takes about 30 minutes (AWS) or up to 2 hours (Azure) depending on the image size.
 You may not start or launch the TEST server during this time.

 Click Confirm to proceed.